zama-ai/concrete/docs/howto/manage_keys.md

 ```

 {% hint style="warning" %}
-Keys are not serialized encrypted!
+Keys are not serialized in encrypted form!
 Please make sure you keep them in a safe environment, or encrypt them manually after serialization.
 {% endhint %}

 ## Deserialization